How can I take payments in my business?

 EFT is a simple and inexpensive way to receive payments.
 However, the process of reconciling invoices against payments could be time consuming.

 To receive payments in less than a minute from customers paying by PayID, Westpac business customers can register their ABN as their unique PayID2.
 It works in the same way that mobile numbers can be the PayID for payments into personal accounts.

 Give customers the option of paying by PayID instead of using your bank account details, and it could save them time while helping you get paid fast.
 Learn how to get a PayID.

 BPAY® processes payments and delivers the cleared funds direct to your nominated account.
 It has similar fees to credit and debit cards, but it does provide the advantage that you do not have to give out your bank account details to your customers.
 Plus, payment reports can be imported into your compatible accounting software for easier admin and check-digit routines make sure all payments can be reconciled.

 The online payment solution you choose will depend on the way you sell your products and services on your website.
 Read our article on taking online payments in your business for some things you may need to consider before taking online payments.

 Westpac’s products are subject to terms, conditions, fees and charges; and certain criteria may apply.
-Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs for Westpac business bank accounts, EFTPOS 1, Presto Smart, foreign currency accounts and online banking; and consider if the product is right for you.
+Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs for Westpac business bank accounts, EFTPOS 1, Presto Smart and Online Banking; and consider if the product is right for you.